-In Australia the reason for this preponderance of FIFO workers is due to the vast distances and extreme remoteness of most of the country's resource sites.
-However, FIFO wasn't always the common way of staffing these remote mining sites.
-Up until the mid to late 1900's most mining companies either utilised the closest local town, developing and expanding it to accommodate semi-permanent relocation of their workers and families, or they purpose built new mining company towns.
+In Australia, the reason for this preponderance of FIFO workers is due to the vast distances and extreme remoteness of most of the country’s resource sites.
+However, FIFO wasn’t always the common way of staffing these remote mining sites.
+Up until the mid to late 1900s, most mining companies either utilized the closest local town, developing and expanding it to accommodate semi-permanent relocation of their workers and families, or they purpose-built new mining company towns.
 Some of these towns are still vibrant, thriving communities today long after mining operations have closed down.
 They were able to diversify and residents found other sources of employment.
 Other towns, unable to do this, closed down along with the mining operations responsible for their construction.

 Building your own town and having to be responsible for maintaining it however is expensive and it can take a long time to get the required approvals.
 Then there is the added problem of trying to get qualified personnel to relocate with their families to some of these remote locations.
-With the advent of affordable, reliable and rapid transportation many mining companies started to fly workers in from other areas on a temporary basis.
-The workers would work a number of days or weeks on site then fly home for a short time before flying back to site to complete another roster cycle.
+With the advent of affordable, reliable, and rapid transportation many mining companies started to fly workers in from other areas on a temporary basis.
+The workers would work a number of days or weeks on site then fly home for a short time before flying back to the site to complete another roster cycle.
 FIFO had arrived!
-For the mining companies it was cheaper to do this and house these workers in purpose built camps than it was to build and maintain small towns.
+For the mining companies, it was cheaper to do this and house these workers in purpose-built camps than it was to build and maintain small towns.

-For the FIFO worker it meant they didn't have to uproot their entire family.
-They could enjoy the benefits of having a very well paid job whilst still enjoying the benefits of urban living.
-It gave them a lifestyle they wouldn't otherwise have been able to afford working on 'city' salaries.
+For the FIFO worker, it meant they didn’t have to uproot their entire family.
+They could enjoy the benefits of having a very well-paid job whilst still enjoying the benefits of urban living.
+It gave them a lifestyle they wouldn’t otherwise have been able to afford to work on ‘city’ salaries.
 It also made it easier to change jobs or relocate to another mining site when the only thing that really had to change was which plane you hopped on to where.
 Your family life remained unchanged.

 The Dark Side Of A FIFO Job

-Whilst some companies are taking steps to address the mental health well being of their FIFO teams by providing help lines, counselling services and other support mechanisms, it's far from uniform.
-And sadly the reality is that many of the health issues faced by FIFO workers remain largely unaddressed by employers, authorities and governments alike.
-Even though problems like high depression rates costs the mining industry billions each year.
+Whilst some companies are taking steps to address the mental health well-being of their FIFO teams by providing helplines, counseling services, and other support mechanisms, it’s far from uniform.
+And sadly the reality is that many of the health issues faced by FIFO workers remain largely unaddressed by employers, authorities, and governments alike.
+Even though problems like high depression rates cost the mining industry billions each year.